Our research

 -

-With the knowledge gained from our research we are contributing with practical applications, with a special focus on improvement of seed storage and overall seed quality.
+With the knowledge gained from our research we are contributing with practical applications, with a special focus on improvement of crop seed storage, seed quality and resilience to drought.

 Desiccation tolerance is acquired during the maturation phase of seed development, before actual seed drying.
 In our research we investigate what are the possible regulatory roles of drying on gene expression, mRNA translation and stability and protein structure and function in developing seeds.